beehive-lab/TornadoVM/docs/source/ide-integration.rst

 -  **In the Project Tab:**

-   -  The Project SDK uses the same java version as the project (e.g. 1.8.0_131).
+   -  The Project SDK uses the same java version as the project (e.g. Java 17).
-   -  The Project language level is using the same java version (e.g. 8
-      - Lambdas, type annotations etc.).
+   -  The Project language level is using the same java version (e.g. Java 17 with Lambdas, type annotations etc.).

 -  **In the Modules Tab:**

    -  The module SDK of every module uses the same java version (e.g. 1.8.0_131).

-2. In the right vertical bar in Intellij: **Maven Projects > tornadovm (root) > Lifecycle > package > right click > create tornadovm [package]**
+1. In the right vertical bar in Intellij: **Maven Projects > tornadovm (root) > Lifecycle > package > right click > create tornadovm [package]**

-3. Then: **Run > Edit Configurations > Maven > tornadovm Package**.
+2. Then: **Run > Edit Configurations > Maven > tornadovm Package**.
 You
    need to manually add and check the following information:

 -  In the **Parameters** tab :